-Homemade Herbed Garlic Croutons are not only easy to make, but they’re a crunchy, flavorful way to jazz up your favorite salad and soup recipes, from Caesar salad to tomato soup!
+Homemade Croutons with garlic and herbs are not only easy to make, but they're a crunchy, flavorful way to jazz up your favorite salad and soup recipes, from Caesar salad to tomato soup!

 *It should be noted that my 3-year-old daughter has been going through an extremely picky phase (for most of her life) and only loves about five foods at the moment, primarily hailing from the carb and/or cheese food groups...so any references to "my kids" loving "my recipes" probably only means my boys.
 Ahem.